bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 The '^center', '^north', '^south', '^east', '^west', '^northwest', '^northeast', '^southwest', and '^southeast' directives would set the origin relative to the current size of the viewport.

+The '^node:1', '^box:1' and '^car:1' are each used to setup the offset so that it aligns with the location of a node, a box and/or a Cartesian plane.
+For the node and box, only the x/y locations are altered.
+However, for a Cartesian plane, both the x/y locations and x/y scalings are alterd.